bryeomans90/shfly/README.md

  ### Objective
-The objective of this gitrepo is to build a model that predicts the product category (prodcat1) that a customer is likely to order.
-Additionally, I added in a purchase history and online engagement based customer segmentation.
+There are 2 main objectives of this analysis.
+The first is to predict the product category (prodcat1) that a customer is likely to order.
+The second is to segment the customer population.

 ### Overall Approach and Rationele
-- **Data Exploration** - My goal was to understand the customers as well as possible using various different charts.
-Additionally I wanted to understand what data quality issues existed so that I could create a function in dataset_creation.py that would automatically clean the data as needed.
+ 1. **Data Exploration** My goal was to find data quality issues and understand the data better.
-- **Customer Segmentation** - My goal was to group customers together based on their overall engagement with the site and purchase history.
-In order to give each event and product category equal weighting I used a hyperbolic tangent layer inside an autoencoder so that I both reduced dimensionality and bounded all variables between -1 and 1.
+    1. _Overview:_ In this section I created multiple visualizations of both the online.csv and order.csv datasets.
+In this section I checked for missing values, date ranges, averages over time, typical customer engagement patterns, and even a directed graph showing which products are purchased together.
+Visualizing data to gain an intuitive understanding of the data's relationships and data quality issues are critical.
+Many of the data quality issues were fixed using functions stored and dataset_creation.py.
+These functions were then unit tested so as to reduce the chances of bugs entering my code.
+Unit testing is often a step that is often over looked by other data scientists, but is really helpful in improving overall code quality.
+    2. _Individual Customer Exploration:_ This section was a quick supplemental analysis where I manually inspected the engagement of the most engaged customers across both their order and online history.
+ 2. **Customer Segmentation** - My goal was to segment customers based on how they engaged with the site as well as their particular product preferences.
+Normally, I would have sat down with the marketer to understand their objectives better before segmenting, but this is just a generic way to segment customers.
+    1. _Dataset Creation:_ In this section I read in and cleaned customer order and online data for 2016 and 2017 because that's when they both are populated.
+Then calculated the total counts of online engagement and order history for each of the customers.
+I then exported this dataset to a pickle file to be used in the next section.
+    2. _Auto Encoder Training:_ Here I built an autoencoder that both reduces the dimensionality of the input data and compresses the range of embeddings between -1 and 1.
+Compressing the dimensionality and standardizing the inputs to be between a consistent range will make clustering with k-means easier and give equal weighting to each dimension.
+    3. _K-Means Clustering:_ Here I score the customers using the auto encoder and then test out various levels of k to segment customers with the K-Means algorithm.
+Then I selected 8 clusters to be the optimal number of clusters by investigating the within sum of squares with the "Elbow Method."
+Afterwards I visualize the effectiveness of the clustering with the TSNE algorithm.
+Lastly, I calculate the average engagement values for each of the different clusters to try to get an idea of what the clusters represent.

+ 3. **Product Category Prediction** - My goal here was to try to predict the next category a user would purchase based on their online engagement and purchase history.
+I make the assumption that we'll know the month of their purchase at time of prediction.
+Like for example if it was relalted to a marketing campaign.
+     1. _Create Raw Modeling File:_ In this section I created a raw version of the modeling file that was eventually used to predict the category of product a user would purchase next.
+It resulted in the following datasets:
+        - final_previous_order_df - Which matches each order with all the previous orders counts made by that customer for the last 14 months.
+        - dependent_vars - This contained the raw depenent variable of prodcat1 purchases as well as the month of purchase.
+        - previous_online_sessions_by_week - This table consists of all the previous online session event counts made by that customer for the last 53 weeks.
+     2. _Create Final Modeling File:_ In this section I created an HDF5 file for both the training and test dataset.
+This dataset contained all the independent and dependent variables that will be trained in the neural network.
-- **Product Category Prediction** - My goal here was to try to predict what the next category a user would purchase based on their online engagement and purchase history.
-I used a multi-input neural network that had three inputs (session history, order history, and month of order) and 1 output (probability 1 or products would be purchased in each category.)
+     3. _Model Building:_ I used a multi-input neural network that had three inputs (session history, order history, and month of order) and 1 output (probability 1 or products would be purchased in each category.)
 I considered using a recommender system such as collaborative filtering, but felt that the limited number of outputs and the fact that users can be repeat buyers made me elect to make this a classification problem.
-    - Performance Evaluation - To evaluate predictive performance I used the following two metrics that measure overall predictive power independent of any chosen probability cutoff.
+        - _Performance Evaluation_ - I used Mean AUC of the ROC Curve and Mean Average Precision to evaluate predictive performance because they are independent of any chosen probability cutoff.
           - Mean AUC of ROC Curve - This metric tells me whether or not the model is performing better than random (0.5) on average for each of the 6 product classes.
           - Mean Average Precision - This metric shows the average average precision across all levels of recall for all classes.
 The closer it is to 1 the better the performance.
 (This metric is very sensitive to the baseline proportion between the classes)

-### Recommendations for Future Upgrades
-- Customer Segmentation
-    - Meet with marketing team to understand the objective of their customer segmentation.
-- Product Category Prediction
-    - Start tracking customer behavior just before making a purchase.
-This doesn't appear to be fully tracked in the existing data.
-    - Use Category recommender in marketing campaigns
-    - Design experiment to
-    - **Improve Sophistication:**
-    - **Improve Understanding:**
-        - Understand how we intend to deploy this model

-### Description on Contents
+### Appendix
-- Data Exploration
-    1. Overview - Here I explore the order and online data to better understand the data quality issues that need to be addressed and get a better understanding of how users interact with the site.
-Additionally, I create a few prototype directed graphs showing the relationship between products that are frequently purchased together.
-    2. Individual-Orders - Here I explore individual customers to get a better understanding of what the behavior of the most engaged users are like.

-- Customer Segmentation
-    1. Dataset Creation - Here I clean and reshape the order and session data so that it can be used to segment customers.
-    2. AutoEncoder Training - Here I use an autoencoder to reduce the dimensionality of the the features and scale them to values between -1 and 1.
-    3. K-Means Clustering - Here I cluster the customers with K-means using their embeddings and visualize the clusters using TSNE.

-- Product Category Predition
-    1. Create Raw Modeling File -
-    2. Create Final Modeling File -
-    3. Build Model
-- Other Contents
   - dataset_creation.py - This contains frequently used functions in the dataset creation process.
-    - performance_evaluation.py - This contains functions that are used to evaluate model performance
+  - performance_evaluation.py - This contains functions that are used to evaluate model performance.
   - test_dataset_creation.py - This contains a number of unit tests for frequently used functions for dataset creation.
-    - Other Exploration
-        - This contains a number of different explorations that didn't quite make it into the final cut.
-Explore at your own risk.